qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Most bugs that users see are caused by few easy-to-trigger bugs.
 - Only a small portion of transisters in hardware are used in most times.
 Many transistors are rarely used.
 (Many transistors are for rarely-used instructions.
 Hardware defects related to them have higher probability to evade the test.
 See also: [Silent Data Corruptions at Scale](https://arxiv.org/pdf/2102.11245), [Cores that don’t count](https://sigops.org/s/conferences/hotos/2021/papers/hotos21-s01-hochschild.pdf))

 [^progress_misconception]: For beginners, a common misconception is that "if the software shows things on screen, then it's 90% done".
 In reality, a proof-of-concept is often just 20% done.
 There are so many corner cases in real usage.
 Not handing one corner case is bug.
 Most code are used for handling corner cases, not common cases.
 Although each specific corner case triggering probability is often small, triggering any of the many corner cases is high-probability.
+Analogy: A software is a city, each user just visits a small part, but you need to build the whole city, as different users visit different parts.

 Many optimizations are based on **assuming the high-probability case happens**: